nordic-mare/sdk-nrf/samples/nrf9160/lwm2m_demo/README.rst

    #.
 Connect to the kit with a terminal emulator.
    #.
 Observe that the application starts in the terminal window.
    #.
 Check that the device is connected to the LwM2M server of choise.
    #.
-Press Button 1 on nrf9160dk or SW3 on Thingy:91 and confirm that the button event appears in the terminal.
+Press Button 1 on nRF9160 DK or SW3 on Thingy:91 and confirm that the button event appears in the terminal.
    #.
 Check that the button press has been registered on the LwM2M server
       by confirming that the press count has been updated.
    #.
 Retrieve sensor data from various sensors and check if values are reasonable.